the-commons-project/commontrust-api/ctn-issuer/README.md

 ![](../CTN_Logo_Horizontal.png)

-# CommonTrust Network Issuer API
+# CommonTrust Network Registry API
 The CommonTrust Network Registry API allows organizations to query the CommonTrust Network Registry to look up information about whether the issuer of a SMART Health Card is a participant in the registry.

 Clients would first discover the `iss` value of the issuer of a SMART Health Card.
 Then, the client would make a `GET` request to the `/ctn/v1/issuer` endpoint, specifying the `iss` value as the `identifier` query parameter and `smarthealthcard` as the `system` query parameter.
 Clients will need to include their API Key in the `x-api-key` header as part of the request.